 Andrew Johnson wasn’t so lucky.
 Johnson, who rose from vice president to president following the assassination of Abraham Lincoln, was impeached in March, 1868, over his decision to dismiss Secretary of War Edwin M. Stanton.

-Congress argued that Stanton’s termination violated the Tenure of Office Act, which had been voted into law the year before and prohibited the president from removing officials confirmed by the Senate without the legislative body’s approval.
+Congress argued that Stanton’s termination was an impeachable offense that violated the Tenure of Office Act, which had been voted into law the year before and prohibited the president from removing officials confirmed by the Senate without the legislative body’s approval.

 On May 26, 1868, the impeachment trial in the Senate ended with Johnson’s opponents failing to get sufficient votes to remove him from office, and he finished the rest of his term.